po4tovuj/weather-with-React-Redux/README.md

-Clone this repo, write npm install and the start project with npm start.
+Clone this repo, write npm install and then start project with npm start.

 ## Available Scripts